Analogue filter: Modern practice

 LC filters at low frequencies become awkward; the components, especially the inductors, become expensive, bulky, heavy, and non-ideal.
 Practical 1 H inductors require many turns on a high-permeability core; that material will have high losses and stability issues (e.g., a large temperature coefficient).
-For applications such as a mains filters, the awkwardness must be tolerated.
-For low-level, low-frequency, applications, RC filters are possible, but they cannot implement filters with complex poles or zeros.
+For applications such as a mains filter, the awkwardness must be tolerated.
+For low-level, low-frequency applications, RC filters are possible, but they cannot implement filters with complex poles or zeros.
 If the application can use power, then amplifiers can be used to make RC active filters that can have complex poles and zeros.
 In the 1950s, Sallen–Key active RC filters were made with vacuum tube amplifiers; these filters replaced the bulky inductors with bulky and hot vacuum tubes.
 Transistors offered more power-efficient active filter designs.
 Later, inexpensive operational amplifiers enabled other active RC filter design topologies.
 Although active filter designs were commonplace at low frequencies, they were impractical at high frequencies where the amplifiers were not ideal; LC (and transmission line) filters were still used at radio frequencies.

-Gradually, the low frequency active RC filter was supplanted by the switched-capacitor filter that operated in the discrete time domain rather than the continuous time domain.
-All of these filter technologies require precision components for high performance filtering, and that often requires that the filters be tuned.
+Gradually, the low-frequency active RC filter was supplanted by the switched-capacitor filter that operated in the discrete time domain rather than the continuous time domain.
+All of these filter technologies require precision components for high-performance filtering, and that often requires that the filters be tuned.
 Adjustable components are expensive, and the labor to do the tuning can be significant.
 Tuning the poles and zeros of a 7th-order elliptic filter is not a simple exercise.
-Integrated circuits have made digital computation inexpensive, so now low frequency filtering is done with digital signal processors.
+Integrated circuits have made digital computation inexpensive, so now low-frequency filtering is done with digital signal processors.
 Such digital filters have no problem implementing ultra-precise (and stable) values, so no tuning or adjustment is required.
 Digital filters also don't have to worry about stray coupling paths and shielding the individual filter sections from one another.
 One downside is the digital signal processing may consume much more power than an equivalent LC filter.
 Inexpensive digital technology has largely supplanted analogue implementations of filters.
-However, there is still an occasional place for them in the simpler applications such as coupling where sophisticated functions of frequency are not needed.
+However, there is still an occasional place for them in the simpler applications, such as coupling, where sophisticated functions of frequency are not needed.
 Passive filters are still the technology of choice at microwave frequencies.